aj-justo/goodSearchZen/README.txt

 search results of many hundreds of items that are pretty unhelpful if sorted alphabetically, by price, etc with no relevance sorting.

-This contribution was coded by AJ Justo, ajweb.eu, but the original idea was found in this post: http://www.zen-cart.com/forum/showthread.php?t=131747&page=1 by madhouse (Rob).
+This contribution was coded by AJ Justo, http://www.ajweb.eu, but the original idea was found in this post: http://www.zen-cart.com/forum/showthread.php?t=131747&page=1 by madhouse (Rob).